Robert Wokler: Biography

-Wokler found an interest in political thought after meeting political philosopher Leo Strauss.
-He received his bachelor's degree from the University of Chicago in 1964, his master's from the London School of Economics in 1966, and DPhil from Nuffield College, Oxford, in 1968.
-John Plamenatz and Isaiah Berlin, both refugees themselves, served as his supervisors at Oxford and were significant influences.
-Wokler wrote his doctoral thesis on the thought of philosopher Jean-Jacques Rousseau, a topic that would be a focus for much of his career.
-The Guardian writes: "He saw in the Enlightenment a profound response to experiences of religiously-inspired violence all too similar to the events of his own time; he believed that the Enlightenment's calls for toleration and personal freedom, and its opposition to sectarianism and fanaticism, remained urgently needed."
+Robert Wokler and his family settled in Paris and later in San Francisco during his childhood.
+He entered the University of Chicago on a music scholarship but found an interest in political thought after meeting political philosopher Leo Strauss.
+He received his bachelor's degree from the University of Chicago in 1964, followed by his master's from the London School of Economics in 1966.
+He then completed a DPhil from Nuffield College, Oxford, in 1968.
+At Oxford, John Plamenatz and Isaiah Berlin, both refugees themselves, served as his supervisors, whose approaches to the history of ideas had a lasting influence on him.
+His doctoral thesis examined the social and political thought of Jean-Jacques Rousseau, a topic that would be a focus for much of his career.